mtszkarbowiak/ktl/README.md

 - 2.6.
 Allocation failures are signaled by returning a null pointer and zero size.
 - 2.7.
 State of the allcation data may change only: on initialization, on allocation, on deallocation.
 - 2.8.
 Allocation policy may declare the minimum and maximum size of allocatable memory blocks.
 Requesting a size outside this range is an error.
 - 2.9.
-It discovers the size of the allocated block on allocation, but does not retain this information.
+The size of the allocated block is determined during allocation but is not retained afterward.
 - 2.10.
 All allocations data must have a default constructor, even if it puts the object in an invalid state.
 - 2.11.
 Copying allocation data duplicates the binding, not the memory block.
 - 2.12.
 Moving allocation data transfers the binding, with the possibility of *dragging* the items (moving the owner without invoking move operators), based on collection policy.